buhem/OpenFonR_API/README.md

 A prototype is available at: https://apiopenfonr-g3q3eh375a-uc.a.run.app.
 To run an example, put the following address in your web browser: https://apiopenfonr-g3q3eh375a-uc.a.run.app/metadata?speaker=informant_2&callType=abrid.
 All the outputs returned are in JSON format.

 ![API_JSON](src/example_openfonr_api.png "Fig: The returned output in JSON format")

+# The repository OpenFonR_API

+This repository includes a docker file and a Plumber file (R package).